 It might feel a little bit strange at first to offer yourself words of kindness (especially if you are used to giving yourself a hard time) or physical gestures of touch, but what the research shows is that you don’t need to believe it or “feel” it for it to work.

 You can even create micro moments of self compassion by gently placing your hand on your body where you feel upset and gently offering words of comfort.

 It’s better when we share it

-If that all seems a little bit hard to do or you like the sound of it but it feels a bit self conscious, never fear!
-On Monday 15th I’ll be guiding a beautiful practice of self compassion and loving kindness at my usual weekly free live meditation.
+If that all seems a little bit hard to do or you like the sound of it but it makes you feel a bit self conscious, never fear!
+On Monday I’ll be guiding a beautiful practice of self compassion and loving kindness at my usual weekly free live meditation at 7.15am.

 It’s also my birthday so I’d love you to join me to share the love!

-P.S. - If you already know you’d like to gift yourself access to practices that will build YOUR ability to disarm that inner critic through greater awareness and training your mind then you can sign up for my 21 Day Ninja Mind Skills Programme here
+P.S. - If you already know you’d like to gift yourself access to practices that will build YOUR ability to disarm that inner critic through greater awareness and training your mind then you can sign up for the "Loving Yourself" Meditation Toolkit here